Rahmatganj MFS

 Rahmatganj Muslim Friends Society (Bengali : রহমতগঞ্জ মুসলিম ফ্রেন্ডস সোসাইটি) is a Bangladeshi professional football club based in Old Dhaka.
-Founded in 1933, the club is currently competing in the Bangladesh Football League.
-It was also a team of Bangladesh Championship League, until gaining promotion in the 2014 season.
+Founded in 1933, the club currently competes in the Bangladesh Football League.
+It previously competed in the Bangladesh Championship League, until gaining promotion in the 2014 season.
 Haji Tipu Sultan is the current president and Haji Humayun Kabir the general secretary.

 History

 Early years (1933–1965)

 Rahmatganj Muslim Friends Society was founded in January 1933 in Old Dhaka, during the British regime.
 The club's founder, Abul Kashem Shaheb, was a resident of the Rahmatganj area in Old Dhaka.
 The other founding members were Alauddin, Md.
 Azam, Ahmad Hossain, Md.
 Sadek, and Abu Saeed from Imamganj.
 Abdus Sobhan and Md.
 Kashem served as the club's first president and general secretary, respectively.
 Originally, the club operated as a social service institution, but gradually it became involved in sports.
 As a result, the club began participating in various football tournaments held in Dhaka, forming a team with the area's youth.

 In 1950, Md.
-Kashem, held a meeting with the general Secretary of Dhaka District Sports Association at the time, Khawaja Ajmal Saheb, and arranged the fee required to enter the Second Division.
-The club remained active in the league throughout the decade, nonetheless, were eventually relegated as they were unable to form a stable team.
+Kashem, held a meeting with the general Secretary of Dhaka District Sports Association at the time, Khwaja Ajmal, and arranged the fee required to enter the Second Division.
+The club remained active in the league until their eventual relegation in 1954, after finishing the season bottom of the table with four points and without a single victory.
 In 1963, under president Md.
 Aref Mia Sardar and general secretary M.A.
 Awal, the club became champions of the Third Division.

 In 1964, the club formed a team with the help of Jahangir Faiz from Dhaka Hall, which included university students M.M.
 Sharif, Ramzan Ali, Montu Abzan Khan, Abdul Aziz, and captain Baharuddin.
 The team went on to become Second Division champions, securing its promotion to the First Division.